 - A. Reduction for on-street parking.
 Public on-street parking directly in front of a property's lot line may be calculated toward the minimum required parking spaces.
 Each counted parallel parking space shall be at least 20 feet in length. - B. Reduction for shared parking.
-A fifty percent (50%) reduction in the minimum number of required parking spaces shall be granted to all mixed-use or non-residential properties that develop a shared parking facility per Section 21.16 Shared Parking Spaces. - C. Reduction for permeable paving.
+A fifty percent (50%) reduction in the minimum number of required parking spaces shall be granted to all

+Disclaimer: This Zoning Resolution will go into effect March 5, 2026. mixed-use or non-residential properties that develop a shared parking facility per Section 21.16 Shared Parking Spaces.

+C. Reduction for permeable paving.
 A twenty-five percent (25%) reduction in the minimum number of parking spaces shall be granted for the installation of permeable pavers, where such installation covers all portions of the parking lot except for drive aisles and drive-throughs.